Parish path warden

 Improvements in the parish over the past few years have provided improved access to the countryside for everyone.
 Installation of kissing gates and removal of stiles make it easier for people with reduced mobility to access footpaths.
 These improvements are made by Rights of Way at Northamptonshire County Council, so considering the difficult situation for the council, we have been well supported.

-Walking is one of the best forms of exercise for our general health, so even if it’s just a stroll around the village, you can be assured that it’s likely to help improve your health.
+Walking is one of the best forms of exercise and helps improve our general health, so even if it’s just a stroll around the village, you can be assured that it will make you feel good and help you relax.

 David A. Smith (Cosgrove Parish Path Warden)